Spearheading Educational Change For Australian Children with Learning Difficulties Through the Canadian Arrowsmith Program

 In 2015, Eaton Arrowsmith Academy was started in Redmond, Washington also serving children with learning difficulties.

-Howard Eaton is the author of Brain School: Stories of Children with Learning Disabilities and Attention Disorders Who Changed Their Lives By Improving Their Cognitive Functioning.
+Howard Eaton is the author of Brain School: Stories of Children with Learning Disabilities and Attention Disorders Who Changed Their Lives By Improving Their Cognitive Functioning and The Brain Pioneer: The True Story of How Barbara Arrowsmith Young Used Brain Science to Help Children with Learning Disabilities..

 He has presented at various events and conferences in Canada, United States of America, Australia and New Zealand on topics related to the Arrowsmith Program, Learning Disabilities, and Attention Disorders.